West Ham UNITED Supporters' Club

 Runner-up - Michail Antonio

-2015 - Aaron Cresswell
+2015 - AARON CRESSWELL

 The left back was an ever present in his first season in Claret and Blue, scoring 2 goals and adding 4 assists in his 38 Premier League appearances.